 It is possible to issue different share classes during and after company formation, provided the articles allow for it.

 The most common classes without voting rights are ‘non-voting ordinary’ and ‘preference’.
 These two classes are often issued to members who take less financial risk in the company.

 As a result, these members are not entitled to vote at general meetings, but they are entitled to receive a portion of profits.

 What is a statement of capital?

-A statement of capital is a document that provides a snapshot of information about the issued shares in a company at a given time.
-A statement of capital must be completed when a private limited company is incorporated at Companies House and when reporting changes to share capital on the confirmation statement.
-However, this is automatically done for you if these documents are filed online.
+A statement of capital is a document that provides a snapshot of information about a company’s issued shares at a given time.
+You need to complete a statement of capital when incorporating a limited by shares company at Companies House and when reporting changes to share capital on the confirmation statement.
+However, this is automatically done for you if these documents are completed and filed online.